 Besides handling money, you might be worrying about your employees.
-Fortunately, there’s government support for that, too, as well as handy infomation.
+Fortunately, there’s government support for that, too, as well as handy information.

-- Coronavirus Job Retention Scheme – To encourage businesses not to lay staff off, this scheme gives support to pay part of workers’ salaries.
-If there is a case where your employee is unable to do their current role, you can use ‘furlough’ and you’ll need to tell both them and HMRC what you’re doing.
-This scheme was launched to reimburse up to 80% of employees wages up to £2,500 per month.
+- Coronavirus Job Retention Scheme – To encourage businesses not to lay staff off, this scheme gives support to pay a portion of workers’ salaries.
+If there is a situation whereby your employee is unable to do their current role, you can use the Government’s ‘furlough’ scheme.
+Please be advised that you’ll need to tell both them and HMRC what you’re doing.
+This scheme was launched to reimburse up to 80% of employees’ wages — up to £2,500 per month.
 Here’s more information about furloughed workers.

-- Small to medium-sized businesses will be able to reclaim Statutory Sick Pay (SSP) for employees who catch Covid-19.
-It covers up to 2 weeks’ SSP for each employee who’s off work with this virus.
+- Small to medium-sized businesses can reclaim Statutory Sick Pay (SSP) for employees who catch Covid-19.
+It covers up to 2 weeks’ SSP for each employee who is unable to work.
 Here are more details on who’s eligible for SSP support.

-- The Government has advised that employees work from home, where possible.
-With this in mind, the Chartered Institute of Personnel and Development (CIPD) has published support: Getting the most from remote working.
+- The Government has advised that employees must work from home where possible.
+With this in mind, the Chartered Institute of Personnel and Development (CIPD) has published advice: Getting the most from remote working.

-- CIPD also offers an employer response guide for ensuring smooth communication with your workforce and planning to protect your employees and your business.
+- The CIPD offers an employer response guide for ensuring smooth communication with your workforce — helping you to protect your employees and business.

-- ACAS’s coronavirus guide outlines safety measures in the workplace for helping employers and employees limit the spread, how to protect vulnerable workers, what to do if someone has coronavirus symptoms, and handy best-practice steps.
+- ACAS’s coronavirus guide outlines safety measures to limit the spread of the virus in the workplace.
+Here you’ll also find information on how to protect vulnerable workers, what to do if someone has coronavirus symptoms, and several best-practice steps.

-- If you’re wondering ‘how much is my area affected by the virus?’ then you can find out online.
-Public Health England is releasing its data tracking coronavirus cases, showing how many cases have been confirmed in each area.
+- If you’re wondering ‘to what extent is my area affected by the virus?’ then you can find out online.
+Public Health England is releasing its coronavirus tracking data, showing how many cases have been confirmed in each area.

-- If you have symptoms of coronavirus, you have to self-isolate for at least 7 days, but everyone in your household must self-isolate for 14 days.
+- If you have any symptoms of coronavirus, you must self-isolate for at least 7 days; however, everyone in your household must self-isolate for 14 days.
 If they develop symptoms during this time then they must self-isolate for an additional 7 days, even if it goes over the 14-day period.
 The NHS has further advice on self-isolation.

-The situation keeps evolving, so there may well be more changes to come for your employees and your business.
-But this advice will help.
-And if you’re an existing customer in need of support for your account or billing then please get in touch with us.
+As the pandemic continues to evolve, there will undoubtedly be more changes for your employees and business.
+Keep a look out on this page for up-to-date guidance.
+And if you’re an existing customer in need of support for your account or billing, then please get in touch with us.